vgratian/smog/README.md

 bash bootstrap undo
 ```

-Note that you can not run the bootstrapper as a priviliged user!

 ### Manual Installation

 Clone the latest tag in a location of your choice and copy the default config file to `config`: